 - the government still can’t decide whether it is a vegetable, a fruit or a berry and honestly I’m just happy they aren’t animals.

-- vine ripened tomatoes have twice the amount of vitamin C as the ones grown in a hot house, so grow your own if you can or hit the farmers market.
+- vine ripened tomatoes have twice the amount of vitamin C as the ones grown in a hot house, so grow your own if you can or hit the farmers market for some.

 How to Make Cucumber Tomato Onion Salad: